 Student Name Though we can see the moon's size change throughout the month, it is really always the same size.
 Yet we see these different sizes or moon phases at regular intervals every month.
 How does this work?
 The moon revolves around the Earth every days, but from Earth it appears to be 29.5 days, because the Earth's motion extends its full revolution.
-The moon takes the same amount of time to rotate once around on its as it does to revolv around the Earth - so the same side of the moon always faces the Earth.
-The moon looks different during its revolution around the, because at each position its is getting a different amount of sunlight on its surface.
-When the moon is positioned between the Earth and the sun, we face the dark side, so cannot see the moon at all .
-This is called a moon As each day passes and the moon moves at an angle out from between the Earth and the sun, we begin the see a sliver of the moon getting sunlight.
-By day 4 this is called a crescen When the moon has revolved to a 90 degree angle from Earth and sun, on about day 7, it has reached its first .
-We now see half the moon, while the other half sits in invisible shadows The next phase, at about day 10, we can see roughly three quarters of the moon.
+The moon takes the same amount of time to rotate once around on its as it does to revolve around the Earth - so the same side of the moon always faces the Earth.
+The moon looks different during its revolution around the As each day passes and the moon moves at an angle out from between the Earth and the sun, we begin the see a sliver of the moon getting sunlight.
+By day 4 this is called a crescent When the moon has revolved to a 90 degree angle from Earth and sun, on about day 7, it has reached its first .
+We now see half the moon , while the other half sits in invisible shadows.
+The next phase, at about day 10, we can see roughly three quarters of the moon.
 This is called the waxing phase.
 After roughly 2 weeks, the moon is now in position with the Earth sitting between it and the sun, so we see its fully lit side as a moon.
 It is not an exact alignment though, or the Earth would block the sun from the moon causing a lunar As it continues on in its revolution around the Earth, the moon begins to move into shadow as the waning gibbous moon by day 18, then the third quarter half moon at day 22, then waning crescent at day 26 and finally the invisible new moon again on day 29.
 Like the full moon, the new moon does not block the sun from reaching the Earth, because it is not an exact alignment.
-On the months where the alignment is exact, we experience a eclipse
+On the months where the alignment is exact, we experience a eclipse .